SaifulKIslam/QAProject/README.md

 <a name="test_"></a>
 ## Testing (Unit Testing)
-Testing of my web app has been done by using Pytest.
-When running pytest --cov term-missing on the applications directory the test coverage report of was 79%.
-The tests conducted on my app were to ensure that the user can access or view any of the apps pages.
-I also tested the functions for adding a series name, adding a review, updating and deleting series.
-With Pytest I was able to test most functions of my web app and understand what parts of my app that were not tested.
+Testing was an essential part of development to ensure that the planned uses were delivered and working.
+Pytest was used to test my application.
+The test coverage report for my application was 79%.
+Tests fot individual core functions such as adding a book title, adding a review, updating and deleting books were also carried out with Pytest.
+As per the coverage report most of the application was tested succefully and i was also able to understand where issues occurred.

 <img src="/Documentation/Pytest-Cov.png" alt="ERD" width="100%" height="100%"/>

 <a name="depl"></a>
 ## Deployment
-The deployment and test stage for the web app were automated using Jenkins, a Continous integration server.
-Jenkins was installed into the GCP instance by firstly adding a port tcp:8080 to the firewall rules control, creating a deployment server.
+Jenkins (a continuouse integration server) was used for the The deployment and also testing for the application.
+To do this i installed henkins into my GCP instance.
+I created a firewall rule to add port 8080 to the instance to create a deployment server.
 I then installed Jenkins on the GCP instance terminal as a user, with enhanced User admissions to run sudo commands enabling me to deploy and test my app on the deployment server.
 Jenkins
 <img src="/Documentation/Jenkins.png" alt="CI" width="100%" height="100%"/>

 I also deployed my web application in a production server using Gunicorn by running the below command.